Sound off! Trumpet is 1st bloodhound to win Westminster show - WHIZ News

 TARRYTOWN, N.Y.
 (AP) — Now this hound has something to toot his horn about.

-A bloodhound named Trumpet won the Westminster Kennel Club Dog Show on Wednesday night.
+A bloodhound named Trumpet won the Westminster Kennel Club Dog Show on Wednesday night, marking the first time the breed has ever snared U.S. dogdom’s most coveted best in show prize.

 Winston, a French bulldog co-owned by NFL defensive lineman Morgan Fox, took second in the nation’s most prestigious dog show.

-“He’s a joy to be around,” Fox said.
+“He’s a joy to be around,” Fox said by phone before Winston’s award.
 “He always walks around with as much of a smile on his face as a dog can have.”

-Winston, currently the top-ranked dog in the country, faces Striker, a Samoyed that also made the finals last year; River, a big-winning German shepherd, and Trumpet, a bloodhound descended from the 2014 winner of another major show, the Thanksgiving-season National Dog Show.
+The seven finalists also included Striker, a Samoyed that also made the finals last year; River, a big-winning German shepherd; MM the Lakeland terrier; Belle the English setter, and a Maltese that clearly was aiming for stardom: Her name is Hollywood.

 After topping the canine rankings last year, Striker has lately been hitting a few dog shows “to keep his head in the game,” said handler Laura King.